osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 b.
 Create OMF containers from dynamic type definitions, which will represent instances of your logical real-world assets, These will be sent to the Relay ingress in OMF Container messages.

 c.
-Create OMF assets from static static type definitions, which will represent instances of your physical real-world assets.
+Create OMF assets from static type definitions, which will represent instances of your physical real-world assets.
    These will be sent to Relay ingress in OMF Data messages.

 d.
 Create links between: